 This paradisical park features a swimming beach, picnic areas, a playground, barbeque grills, fishing piers, a baseball field, nature trails, tennis courts, a manicured garden with brilliantly coloured flowers, and a bandstand.
-The park is host to numerous events, including art exhibitions, health and yoga events, musical performances, tennis tournaments, and more.

 Explore the cool and tranquil waters by swimming, enjoy an invigorating hike on Central Lakes trail, try your hand at fishing, make some burgers on the grills, relish a delicious lakeside picnic, and feast your eyes to the gorgeous views of the kaleidoscopic sunset.
 The park is open daily from 8.30am to 9.30pm.

 Travel back in time at Legacy of The Lakes Museum